Sedation Dentistry in Alpharetta, Johns Creek and Roswell, GA

-The objective of oral conscious sedation is not to put your child to sleep, but to decrease anxiety, reduce movement and reaction, and enhance patient cooperation, in a pain-free setting.
-In many cases, children do not remember the procedure because of the amnesia affect of the oral medication.
+The objective of oral conscious sedation is not to put your child to sleep but to decrease anxiety, reduce movement and reaction, and enhance patient cooperation, in a pain-free setting.
+In many cases, children do not remember the procedure because of the amnesia effect of the oral medication.

-General anesthesia is the deeper sedation route, and is typically used on children who are very anxious, unable to sit still enough to perform the dentistry safely, needs a lot of dental work or has a disability that limits their ability to understand directions and be treated safely.
+General anesthesia is the deeper sedation route and is typically used on children who are very anxious, unable to sit still enough to perform the dentistry safely, need a lot of dental work, or have a disability that limits their ability to understand directions and be treated safely.

 With general anesthesia your child will be unconscious during treatment, meaning they will be put to sleep.
 Therefore, your child will be unaware of the dental treatment that is being performed in their mouth.
-With this sedation route, it helps create an environment where treatment is completed under a safe, pain-free, and non-traumatizing setting.
+This sedation route, it helps create an environment where treatment is completed in a safe, pain-free, and non-traumatizing setting.

 A pediatric anesthesiologist performs the general anesthesia.
 This kind of anesthesia is the same kind of sedation that is used for the removal of tonsils or placement of ear tubes.
 Dr. Nanna Ariaban will discuss whether your child is a candidate for in-house anesthesia and for children who are treated in the office setting; they will go home the same day.